-- Hlavní nádraží metro station (Line C – red line)
+Hlavní nádraží bus stop, tram stop, metro station (red line)

 For up-to-date information about the admission fees and opening hours of the Jubilee Synagogue, visit the official website.
 The synagogue is open daily.
 Services take place on Fridays and Saturdays.